processout/processout-android/sdk/documentation/3DS.md

 To handle web based redirects service must implement method:\
 `PO3DSService.handle(redirect: PO3DSRedirect, callback: (ProcessOutResult<String>) -> Unit)`

-`PO3DSRedirectCustomTabLauncher` allows to automatically redirect user to provided url and collect the result.
+`PO3DSRedirectCustomTabLauncher` allows to automatically redirect user to provided URL and collect the result.
 Launcher will open Custom Tab ([overview](https://developer.chrome.com/docs/android/custom-tabs/)) when Chrome is installed and enabled on the device even if it's not a default browser, otherwise it will automatically fallback to the WebView.